Pieter van Langen

 Environmental factors.
 Competition with other aircraft manufacturers.

 Issues.
-Lesser accessibility of the knowledge of senior designers leads to more time and effort to resolve a design issue.
+Less access to the knowledge of senior designers leads to more time and effort to resolve a design issue.

 Ambition

 Objective.
-Reduce the effort of designers needed to design a series aircraft.
+Increase access to know-how to design a series aircraft.

 Assessment of aircraft design